 NEED CAPTIONING?
 LIVE EVENT CAPTIONING (CART)?
 YOU?
 YOUR COMPANY?
 FOR WEBINAR?
 CONFERENCE?
 MEETINGS?
 INTERVIEW?
 VIDEOS?
+LIVE STREAMS?
 FOR ANYTHING?
-REGISTER ON CCAC’S SERVICE, CAPTIONMATCH.COM, AND ASK FOR WHAT YOU NEED WITH GOOD ADVANCE PLANNING.
-NEVER TO EARLY TO PLACE A REQUEST AND GET PROPOSALS http://CaptionMatch.com –
+ASK WITH GOOD ADVANCE PLANNING.
+DON’T TAKE NO FOR AN ANSWER.

 The photo shows CART in action at the United Nations in New York provided by c2ccaptioning.com.
 Text is displayed for all to see by the professional provider who is translating speech-to-text immediately and accurately due to special skills, training, and experience.
 It’s used in many places, yet missing in too many more!

-CART CAPTIONING is an acronym that stands for Communication Access Realtime Translation.
-It is a speech-to-text interpreting service for anyone who needs communication access, for any important large audience, for having a record of proceedings, and more.
+CART CAPTIONING begins withan acronym that stands for Communication Access Realtime Translation.
+It is a speech-to-text interpreting service for anyone who needs communication access, for any audience, for having a record of proceedings, and more.

 LIVE EVENT CAPTIONING also benefits people who have a hearing loss, are deafened or deaf, and many others due to different language and learning needs.
 Even with other technologies, captioning benefits all in any group who can read (e..g even with hearing aids, implants, and loops, captioning serves all).
 The service is also referred to as realtime captioning.

 How much does this service cost?
 The costs of these services range from $60/hour up to $200/hour or more, depending on many different factors, such as output method, equipment involved, the type of event, the experience of the provider, different country norms, and whether the service is onsite or remote.